 AF: It sounds like you’re saying that your mother kind of became proud of what you had considered taboo.

 SD: Yes, exactly.
 Of the very fact that an editor somewhere said, “Oh, we’ve got to have more of this, this is so great, this is really great.”
 I didn’t know what it was great for, but it advanced Dr. Clark’s thesis, which was all about the psychic damage that being black in a white school could cause.
 Only I don’t think it worked that way; I think what happened is he had to suppress the sex in order to make it fit his thesis.
 I think if he had quoted a little more honestly, instead of leaving out some of the sexual things out of a sense of embarrassment.
 There’s no mention of homosexuality, for instance, in any of that, and basically what it was is these were gay sexual fantasies, you know, and they went back to things that I think I could trace almost directly in terms of my father’s attitudes towards heterosexuality versus homosexuality.
 He was much more likely to pay attention to anything heterosexual that I did than he was about anything homosexual.
-One of the things that happened very, very quickly is I learned that if I was doing anything as a child that was homosexual, if I could bring it off, if I could masquerade it as heterosexual, it would be okay.
+One of the things that happened very, very quickly is I learned that if I was doing anything as a child that was homosexual, if I could masquerade it as heterosexual, it would be okay.